A Guide to Occupational Health Nursing

 Career Growth

-Demand for occupational health and safety personnel is expected to grow by 2024, according to the Bureau of Labor Statistics (BLS).
+Demand for occupational health and safety personnel is expected to grow much faster than the average for all occupations.
 The introduction of new health and safety standards in the workplace, as well as the creation of new technology, will create more demand for the occupation.
 Workers are remaining employed at older ages as well, which leads to more need for safety regulations and attention to occupational healthcare.

 Salary Potential